abisummers/abisummers.github.io/src/content/guide/first-arrondissement.md

 ### Your experience

 What do you think of the first arrondissement of Paris?
 Got anything you'd like to share?
-You can reach me on instagram at **[@abiguides](https://www.instagram.com/abiguides/)**
+You can reach me on instagram at **[@abiguides](https://www.instagram.com/abiguides/)**.

+If you'd like a guided tour of the first arrondissement, you can book a tour using the button below!